Timbavati Game Reserve

 These systems all fall within the Great Limpopo Transfrontier Conservation Area (GLTFCA), a truly visionary landscape of reserves and habitats working together under a common agreement signed between the countries of South Africa, Mozambique and Zimbabwe in 2002.

 The lands comprising the Timbavati were barely touched through the ages and are still only sparingly inhabited.
-This part of South Africa’s bushveld region can be viewed as truly pristine and unspoiled, being near to genuine wilderness, very different from land elsewhere, making it one of the most treasured tourism and safari areas in the country.
+This part of South Africa’s bushveld region can be viewed as truly pristine and unspoiled, being near genuine wilderness, very different from land elsewhere, making it one of the most treasured tourism and safari areas in the country.

 The Timbavati is home to a number of luxury Safari lodges that cater to local and international tourists, helping to bring a thriving tourism economy to the region and promoting employment within the reserve and in the neighbouring communities.

-The Timbavati Private Nature Reserve is run as a highly professional organisation that protects sustainable populations of many endangered species including black and white rhinoceros, pangolins, saddle billed storks, southern ground hornbills and many others.
+The Timbavati Private Nature Reserve is run as a highly professional organisation that protects sustainable populations of many endangered species including black and white rhinoceros, pangolins, saddle-billed storks, southern ground hornbills and many others.

 The White Lions of the Timbavati